-This prospectus also relates to 7,321,938 shares of NMFC's common stock being offered for resale on behalf of the stockholders identified below, and which reflects the offering completed on June 21, 2013 but not the underwriters' option to purchase up to an additional 900,000 shares of NMFC's common stock on behalf of AIV Holdings which expires on July 18, 2013.
+This prospectus also relates to [] shares of NMFC's common stock being offered for resale on behalf of the stockholders identified below.
 The stockholders acquired the shares from us in connection with our formation transactions prior to the IPO and the Concurrent Private Placement.
 We are registering the shares to permit the stockholders and their pledgees, donees, transferees and other successors-in-interest that receive their shares from a stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus to resell the shares when and as they deem appropriate.
 We do not know how long the stockholders will hold the shares before selling them, if at all, or how many shares they will sell, if any, and we currently have no agreements, arrangements or understandings with any of the stockholders regarding the sale of any of the resale shares.